 After completing undergraduate studies in Georgia, I took a risk, packed my bags and moved half way across the U.S. to Denver, Colorado to pursue my graduate studies and music career.
 Even though I encountered new struggles with my playing as well as making a name for myself in a completely new town where I knew no one, I decided to NOT let those obstacles overcome my confidence and passion.
 I took in new experiences and opportunities by performing with community-based groups from orchestras to contemporary chamber ensembles, and connected with other Denver flutists by attending flute events and joining a flute choir.
 One of my dreams came to reality, when I was invited to sub in a Colorado Symphony performance because not only did I receive an opportunity to play in a professional symphony, but I was able to perform right next to my graduate teacher, Julie!

 While performing is such a big part in my career, I also enjoy emulating my skills as a composer and writing for the contemporary ensembles I take part in.
 (Check out the Nebula Ensemble page for a listen!)
 I want to share my unique voice on paper & in a performance as well as adding new music to the flute repertoire.
 I have also received opportunities in assisting local band programs by teaching flute sectionals & lessons.
-As a teacher, my goal is to help elevate my students skills, but also make flute playing fun in the process.
+As a teacher, my goal is to help elevate my students skills, but also make flute playing fun & engaging in the process, especially in this new age of learning from a virtual standpoint due to COVID-19.
 (Learn more about my teaching on my lessons page!)
 Another outlet I have been able to utilize is my social media & marketing skills for local music businesses and artists.
 These skills have allowed me to help myself and others thrive in a growing, digital age, plus learn more business tactics in the music field.

 As I have accomplished many challenges, met great musicians, performed in various venues across the globe and executed my unique voice in this musical journey, I always strive for progress as a flutist.
 My goal is to share my musical knowledge to other flutists who are either struggling with finding their musical path or are inspired to improve their different skills.
 I want all my students to know that we can turn our struggles into strengths and make great music out of it in our own unique voice!
 If you would like to know more about me or try out a lesson, fill out the contact form below, and I will make sure to respond to you as soon as possible!
 I am so excited to meet you!